VirtualDOMinic/JS-RegEx-Notes/Regular Expressions (RegEx) Tutorial Notes.md

 16. "Finishing touches"

 ## 1. Intro: What Is RegEx?
-Regular expressions (RegEx or RegExp for short) allow us to check a series of characters for matches.
+Regular expressions (RegEx or RegExp for short) are objects that allow us to check a series of characters for matches.
 One example of when this can be useful is in form input validation: e.g. checking the email address that a user has entered contains an "@" sign and ends with a valid TLD (.com, .org...)
 RegEx is something that many developers might not be too comfortable with, and may try to avoid.
 It's useful, powerful, and we can definitely get to grips with it :).

 Further down, we will work on creating a feedback form with input validation.
 Relevant files will be added to this repo.